AshRouth/SOC/_motions/SOC Motion Constitutional amendment re leadership elections.md

 ---
-section:
+section: D
-number: 59
+number: 19
 title: SOC Motion - Constitutional amendment re leadership election
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=101264
 status: final
-coproposers: 1
+coproposers: 4
 ---
 ## Synopsis
 Last year’s resignations of both the Party’s Co-Leaders exposed faults in the current wording of our Constitution in regard to leadership by-elections.
 A previous incarnation of SOC found that the clause in question, 8(xi), was capable of numerous different interpretations regarding the length of term that a new Leader or